-Parking for staff is free until at least 31 March 2023 in recognition of the rising cost of living and the impact on staff.
+Parking for staff is free until 31 March 2023 in recognition of the rising cost of living and the impact on staff.

 Once the multi-storey car park (MSCP) fully opens, car parking across the main hospital site, not just the multi-storey car park, will operate using an automatic number plate recognition.
 This will include the parking at the Children's Centre.